-The principal is a trustee of the school and a member of all committees as specified in this document.
+The new principal was appointed a trustee of the school on 25 November 2024, and is a member of all committees as specified in this document.
 Where the principal is not a member of a committee, they are entitled to attend every committee meeting unless the regulations state otherwise.